How does a death benefit in a life insurance policy work?

 A death benefit is the primary reason someone purchases a life insurance policy; it's the amount of money your insurer will pay out to your beneficiaries if you die during the policy's term.
 If you borrow from your policy's cash value and don't repay that life insurance loan before you die, the amount you owe will be taken out of your death benefit.

 Note that if your policy expires before you die, as may happen with a term policy, your beneficiaries won't receive a death benefit — unless you purchase another policy that's in effect when you die.
 If you want your life insurance to be able to pay out the death benefit no matter when you die, you'll want a permanent policy.
-Learn about the difference between term and permanent life insurance.
+Learn about the difference between term and whole life insurance.

 The cost of your policy is determined by factors like your age, medical history, policy type, and the face amount you select.
 The greater the face amount, the higher your premium.
 Consult with a financial advisor or a licensed life insurance agent to determine the right amount of coverage based on your budget, ongoing financial expenses, and the number of people you hope to support via your death benefit.
 Your benefit amount may also depend on your eligibility, as determined by the insurer when you apply for a policy.